npg70/galbreath-old/people/galbraith-john-mclaren-1918.md

 Mentioned in [The Campbeltown Book](/sources/campbeltown.md) as "probably the first Kintyre man to cross the Atlantic by air."[^campbeltown-book]

-Not sure of origina source, but found https://www.arrse.co.uk/community/threads/namesake-uncle-gracie-and-monty.305827/page-2
+Not sure of original source, but found https://www.arrse.co.uk/community/threads/namesake-uncle-gracie-and-monty.305827/page-2

 > 2 Sep 2021
 >